Dumebii/Articles/clixg9f05000109l2gso5b2sg.md

 * Variable names should have meaning, representing what data they are holding or where they are to be used.

-* Variable names in javascript are conventionally written using the camelCase method.
+* Variable names in JavaScript are conventionally written using the camelCase method.
 In the case of a compound word name, the first letter of the second word should be capitalized, while the others are in small letters.

 * End every piece of code or code block with a semicolon `;` .
-Unlike in other languages with strict syntax rules, when writing javascript code and semicolons are not added, it doesn't break the flow of the code.
+Unlike in other languages with strict syntax rules, when writing Javascript code, semicolons are not added, it doesn't break the flow of the code.
 However, it is important to add these semicolons for readability.

-*You can find more javascript conventions* [*here.*](https://www.w3schools.com/js/js_conventions.asp)
+*You can find more Javascript conventions* [*here.*](https://www.w3schools.com/js/js_conventions.asp)

 ## Scope in Javascript